tbjers/dogstring-action/README.md

 ```
 mkdir -p .github/workflows
 ```
 You can also just create a folder named .github, in it create another folder named workflows.
-You can now create a YAML file named ponicode.yml and copy one of the following example in it!
+You can now create a YAML file named ponicode.yml and copy one of the following example in it! <br />

 Here is an example of what to put in your ```.github/workflows/ponicode.yml``` file to trigger the action.
 ```yaml
 name: Ponicode docstrings generation